chef-boneyard/chef-web-docs-2016/includes_server_rbac/includes_server_rbac_permissions_global.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The |chef server| includes the following global permissions:
+The |chef server| includes the following container permissions:

 .. list-table::
    :widths: 60 420